 - Marik Ishtar during Battle City, with his plans to kill the Pharaoh and seize the power of the three Egyptian God Cards eventually dragging in everyone.

-- Noah Kaiba during the anime only Virtual Nightmare arc.
+- Noa Kaiba during the anime only Virtual Nightmare arc.
 While his father Gozaburo is the Big Bad, Noah is the actual threat, and does most of the work.

-- Dark Marik during the Battle City finals; defeating him is the end goal of Yugi, Joey, and Kaiba.
+- Dark Marik during the Battle City finals; defeating him is the end goal of Yugi, Jonouchi, and Kaiba.

 - Dartz during the anime only DOMA arc, as he's the one behind the entire arc.